philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ## Limitations of the Scheduler

-With the Scheduler, it’s possible to control when callbacks are executed.
+With the Scheduler, it’s possible to control in what order callbacks are executed.
 It’s built deep into the latest React implementation and works out of the box with Concurrent mode.

 That said, there are two limitations of the Scheduler: